naveenr414/judging/README.md

         *  Update the user as soon as a new message is sent
 * Use CSS to make it look nice
 * Check/Return different types of error (Time Out, Compile Error, Wrong Answer)
+* Add a model for problems, currently reading from textfile

 ## Clarification System
 * Use the message system (as part of the grader) to create clarification system